 Fines and redress payments

-We stand up for consumers by requiring rule-breaking companies to pay penalties and to put things right.
-We can require them to provide redress by making payments or with other actions.
+We protect consumers by making companies that break the rules pay penalties and put things right.
+We can also make them provide redress by payment or other actions.

 When we fine companies or require payments to put things right

-When a company has breached a licence condition or regulation, we'll act.
+When a company has broken a licence condition or regulation, we will act.

 We can take a number of actions, such as:

-• require a redress payment to compensate customers where we calculate consumers have lost money, or suffered other harm or inconvenience
+- require a redress payment to compensate customers when consumers have lost money, suffered harm or inconvenience

-• require a redress payment to the energy industry voluntary redress scheme
+- require a redress payment to the voluntary redress fund

 Energy industry voluntary redress scheme

-Redress fund payments are distributed to energy-related projects in England, Scotland and Wales.
+Redress fund payments are allocated to energy-related projects in England, Scotland and Wales.
 We have appointed the Energy Saving Trust to operate the fund.
 Read guidance on the allocation of redress funds.

 Over £150 million was awarded to organisations for more than 700 projects in the scheme's first seven years.